Communication in Science and Academic Skills

-I am currently teaching Academic Skills at the Communication in Science department at Leiden University Medical Centre.
-Additionally, I work on a freelance basis with Leiden University.
+I was recently teaching Academic Skills at the Communication in Science department at Leiden University Medical Centre. [from October 2019 - August 2021].

 Academic core skills are fundamental to student learning in higher education.
 Without these skills, students would have difficulty engaging in and successfully completing their BA or Masters degree courses.
 Further, practice in these improves student ability to communicate and produce critical scientific and academic research, principles, theories and concepts.
 Below I have outlined the types of academic skills I have taught and are most important for students to learn and practice.